vinkla/wordplate/README.md

 ## What is WordPlate?

 WordPlate is a [WordPress](https://github.com/WordPress/WordPress) boilerplate.
 This project is trying to simplify the way we're setting up a new WordPress project.
 Using the latest standards from PHP community.
-WordPlate is built on top of Laravel and Symfony components and utilizes WordPress as its dependency through PHP Composer.
+WordPlate utilizes WordPress as its dependency through PHP Composer.
 We follow the [don't repeat yourself](http://en.wikipedia.org/wiki/Don't_repeat_yourself) workflow.

 ## Installation